-The pony population in the Shetland Islands dwindled dangerously as hundreds were sent annually to England for mining.
+The pony population in the Shetland Islands dwindled dangerously as hundreds annually went to England for mining.
 Starting in 1885 with 75 ponies imported by Eli Elliott of Iowa, many Shetlands found their way to America, as well.
 Often the toughest ponies were sent to work, while the weak ones were left behind to reproduce.
 For a time, the survival of the breed was threatened.

 Wealthy landowners responded by establishing pony studs to ensure that the Shetland would remain strong and hardy.
 In the process, they also created a sleeker, more refined-looking pony that became the darling of upper-class children everywhere.